 Opening a bank account is one of the first things any newcomer should do.
 You will need it to have easy access to your money and to pay for various goods and services.
 Also, most employers prefer to deposit salaries in chequing accounts.

 Accessing funds at banks from your home country usually comes with significant transfer fees, not to mention that any malfunction can turn into a customer service nightmare.
 It is always best to keep your money where you can see it; that is, in a respectable local banking institution to which you have direct access.

-Canadian banks offer chequing, savings and combination accounts with various monthly fee plans and sometimes incentives.
+Different accounts come with various monthly fee plans and sometimes incentives.
 Some banks have special offers for newcomers (for example, no-fee chequing accounts or high-interest savings accounts), so take your time to see what gratuities you can get.

 This flexibility will come in handy when you have to juggle a job and a personal life and will allow you to handle your money without depending on a bank’s business hours.

-Some people choose to open accounts at more than one bank, because they find each offers special advantages.
-While banking fees are fairly similar, particular features such as extended business hours, staff members that speak foreign languages or convenient locations can make a big difference.
-While there is nothing wrong with having accounts at more than one bank, do keep in mind that you will have more monthly fees to pay.
+Some people choose to open accounts at more than one bank because they find each offers special advantages.
+While banking fees are fairly similar, particular features such as:

 How to open an account

 To open a bank account, you need to go to a local branch in person and have two original pieces of identification.
 You will have an interview with a bank employee who will:

 – discuss different banking options

 – make suggestions based on your needs